 - Apply what you learn in the classroom in a real-world setting

 - Practice on the job skills and knowledge

 - Begin to build your resume with current work experience

 - Begin to build your professional network in your chosen career field

 - Enhance your scholarship and university applications

-Students must have a signed contract in place to be registered for the work experience class.
+Students must have a signed learning agreement in place to be registered for the work experience class.
 All registrations must be complete by Friday of the first week of the term.

 - Gain driven and enthusiastic employees

 - Access students with related skills and knowledge